jnherron/WalmartSales/README.md

 # WalmartSales
 Walmart Recruiting - Store Sales Forecasting Kaggle Competition

+This Competition was done as part of a class.
+WalmartAnalysis.R shows my first models created for the competition.
+Later, my professor shared some of his code with us and told us to mutate his code to beat his score.
+WalmartHeaton.R is my professor's code.
+HeatonImproved.R is my professor's code that I updated in order to improve his score.

 WalmartAnalysis.R
 - Uploads data
     - Joins various tables into two data sets: train_data and test_data